-Blacklight photography involves shooting a subject under ultraviolet light.
-To the naked eye, these kinds of lights appear to emit very little light: that’s because the bluish UV light is at the limits of the visible spectrum, and much of the output is invisible to us.
-But the UV can cause white or neon colors to produce visible light, giving it a glow that looks great when used with body painting.
+Blacklight photography is the technique of photography that involves shooting a subject under ultraviolet light.
+Human eyes cannot perceive, these kinds of lights easily.
+As they appear to emit very little light.
+Because the bluish UV light is at the very end of the visible spectrum (colors we can perceive with naked eyes).
+That’s why we cannot see much of the output as it is invisible to us.
+Fortunately, the Ultra Violet light can cause white or neon colors to produce visible light.
+Thus, making it glow that looks great when used with body paint.

 Blacklight, or UV lighting, is a common sight in nightclubs.
 The use of ultraviolet lighting, makes white shirts radiate with a bluish glow.
 This makes Blacklight Photography is great for shooting surreal effects because black light has different effects on different materials.
 As a result, it makes the subject look completely different when shot under UV light.

 One of the things to remember while trying to shoot in Blacklight is that the light source is quite dim.
 A studio setting and a black background are required to achieve the proper effect.

 Some of the things listed below are pretty obvious but it’s good to have a checklist.